Dave1975-spring/RPNV_Calculator/README.md

 - S stores the current value from stack X to a memory register from 0 to 9
 - C recalls the value from a memory register from 0 to 9 and place it in the stack X register
 - P recalls the pi-greek value
 - F toggles the F second function
+- E for EEX function

 ![image](https://github.com/user-attachments/assets/9dd779b8-923e-40fd-a5bf-e9af1f1ca8d8)